 - Type “cmd” and press enter.

-- To display current IP address type “ipconfig.”
+- To display the current IP address type “ipconfig.”

 - Check the output results of “ipconfig” commands.